sagitaninta/Wallacea/Individual_Mutational_Load/README.md

 # Mutational Load
-This section of the pipeline consists of four steps:
+This simple python based pipeline consists of four steps:

 - Creating an input database with conservation scores and priors
 - Obtaining genotype likelihoods (using ANGSD[^1])
 - Calculating posterior probabilities
 - Estimating genetic load

+The first three steps essentially apply the Baesyan framework described in Plassais et al. (2022)[^2] and extend it to a small panel of SNPs.
 Here we present our strategy to perform all calculation for a single individual but this can be easily parallelized to an arbitrary number of individuals in the dataset.

-[^1]:Korneliussen, T.S., Albrechtsen, A. & Nielsen, R. ANGSD: Analysis of Next Generation Sequencing Data.
-BMC Bioinformatics 15, 356 (2014). https://doi.org/10.1186/s12859-014-0356-4
+[^1]:Korneliussen, T.S., Albrechtsen, A. & Nielsen, R. (2014).
+ANGSD: Analysis of Next Generation Sequencing Data.
+BMC Bioinformatics 15:356. https://doi.org/10.1186/s12859-014-0356-4
+[^2]: Plassais, J., vonHoldt, B.M, Parker, H.G., Carmagnini, A., et al. (2022).
+Natural and human-driven selection of a single non-coding body size variant in ancient and modern canids.
+Current Biology, 32:889-897.

 ## 1. Prior db